jrthartwig/jrthartwig/README.md

 ### Hi there 👋 I'm Jocelynn
-- 🔭 Working on an Azure Machine Learning team during my day job
-- 🧭 Freelancing on a few React/Headless CMS websites
-- 🖋️ Writing about my technical/hobbyist adventures [here](https://blog.jocelynnlearns.com/)
+- 🔭 Working as a consulting cloud architect and team lead on a federal project
-- 🌱 Learning about Machine Learning algorithms
+- 🌱 Learning about Large Multimodal Models
-- 📫 How to reach me: jrthartwig@gmail.com
+- 📫 How to reach me: jocelynnhartwig@gmail.com